tseccull/spectools/README.md

 # divide.py

-v0.0.4 - Under development
+v0.0.5 - Under development

 This script divides one 1D spectrum by another. divide.py expects both spectra to have a common wavelength axis and be the product of both extraction by MOTES and stacking by stack.py.
+Typical use of this script is to calibrate a spectrum of a minor planet with that of a solar twin or solar analog to derive the minor planet's reflectance spectrum.

 Requires: [Astropy](https://www.astropy.org/), [Matplotlib](https://matplotlib.org/stable/users/project/citing.html), [NumPy](https://numpy.org/)